The Bankrate promise

 - Wide range of repayment terms: Borrowers can choose a repayment term of five, eight, 10 or 15 years, and some graduate school students have an additional 20-year repayment term option.
 This gives borrowers flexibility and can help them find a monthly payment that’s right for them.

 - Extended grace period for certain borrowers: While most College Ave loans come with a standard six-month grace period, law school borrowers get a nine-month grace period, dental school borrowers get a 12-month grace period and medical school borrowers get a 36-month grace period before repayment begins.

 - Promotions and giveaways: College Ave runs regular promotions, such as college scholarships and textbook giveaways.

-- Potential for high interest rates: Some of College Ave’s loans have interest rates that can max out near 14 percent, which can make repayment much harder.
+- Potential for high interest rates: Some of College Ave’s loans have interest rates that can max out at a little over 15 percent, which can make repayment much harder.

 - Loan cap on certain degrees: Borrowers taking out loans for dental school, law school, medical school or business school will face a loan cap of $150,000.
 This should be sufficient for most students, but it’s a limitation that few other lenders impose.

 SoFi and College Ave offer very similar loan experiences with various repayment options and a wide range of loan amounts.

 Do you have excellent credit or a co-signer with excellent credit.
 If so, either lender can offer you low interest rates to pay for college.
 Deciding between the two hinges on a few questions.